-Packet analyzers support just one property currently:
+Packet analyzers support the following properties:

-parse with SPICY_UNIT Specifies the top-level Spicy unit the analyzer uses for parsing each packet, with SPICY_UNIT being a fully-qualified Spicy-side type name.
-The unit type must have been declared as public in Spicy.
+- parse with SPICY_UNIT Specifies the top-level Spicy unit the analyzer uses for parsing each packet, with SPICY_UNIT being a fully-qualified Spicy-side type name.
+The unit type must have been declared as public in Spicy. - replaces ANALYZER_NAME Disables an existing packet analyzer that Zeek already provides internally, allowing you to replace a built-in analyzer with a new Spicy version.
+ANALYZER_NAME is the Zeek-side name of the existing analyzer.
+To find that name, inspect the output of zeek -NN for available analyzers: